zachary-o/zachary-o/README.md

 # 💫 About Me:
-🔭 I’m currently working as a Front-end Developer in Hanoi, Vietnam<br>🌱 I’m currently learning NextJS, Node.js<br>
+🔭 I’m currently working as a Front-end Developer in Hanoi, Vietnam<br>🌱 I’m currently learning NextJS<br>

 ## 🌐 Socials: